Vik-Devetiarov/LEARN_DB/LEARNING.md

 - Currently reading "Code: The Hidden Language of Computer Hardware and Software".
 Pages read: 345 - 77%;
 - Installed Racket to do SICP in Scheme;
 - Found MIT lecture video recordings for SICP.

+## 2025-07-13:
+- Currently reading "Code: The Hidden Language of Computer Hardware and Software".
+Pages read: 387 - 86%.